duetds/date-picker/README.md

 ## Usage with basic HTML

+**Please note: We recommend the usage of CDN like JSDelivr over the below approach if you’re not [server side rendering](#server-side-rendering) Duet Date Picker.
+See [getting started section](#getting-started) to find the correct script tags.**

 Once you’ve installed `@duetds/date-picker` package into your project, it’s recommended to create a copy task that copies Duet Date Picker component from `node_modules` to a location you’ve specified.
 One such tool that can do this is [NCP](https://www.npmjs.com/package/ncp).
 You can install `ncp` by running:

 ```shell